Storchenwiege Woven Wrap Review

 Our Analysis and Test Results

-The Storchenwiege earned a 6 of 10 for baby's comfort.
-This score is slightly above average and not terrible, but it is lower than comfort for most of the competing wraps like the Moby Wrap and the Baby K'tan Original.
+The Storchenwiege is slightly above average and not terrible for the baby's comfort, but it is lower than comfort for most of the competing wraps.

 There are multiple positions little ones can sit in, and some seemed cozier than others.
 We suspect the lack of stretchability impact comfort and is why little ones appear more comfortable in the competition.

-The Storchenwiege earned a 6 of 10 for parent comfort.
-This score is about average which means for some testers it was fine and if they'd never tried another carrier, they may not known other options were more comfortable.
+The Storchenwiege is about average for parent comfort, which means for some testers it was fine and if they'd never tried another carrier, they may not known other options were more comfortable.
 The variety of fold and wrap options for this carrier means most parents will be able to find a wrap they like that feels like they can wear it for longer adventures.
 Testers like that the fabric can be pulled wide to cover more surface area, so less pressure rests on a small area.
 On the downside, this much fabric, the thickness of the material, and the layering of the wrap for certain holds mean you can get overheated depending on the weather.

 Ease of Use